Lam Woon-kwong

-Lam Woon-kwong GBS JP (born 19 April 1951) is a Hong Kong politician and civil servant.
-He has worked as Convenor of the Executive Council and Chairperson of the Equal Opportunities Commission.
+Lam Woon-kwong GBS JP (born 19 April 1951) is a Hong Kong politician and civil servant who has worked as convenor of the Executive Council and chairperson of the Equal Opportunities Commission.

 Early years

 Lam Woon-kwong was born in 1951.
 He graduated from the Social Sciences Faculty of the University of Hong Kong with a Bachelor of Social Sciences in Economics and Sociology.
 He has two master's degrees: in Public Administration from Harvard University and in Buddhist Studies from the University of Hong Kong.

 In government

 Lam benefited from a meteoric rise midway through his civil service career (around the time of the Handover) due to the early retirement of many of Her Majesty's Overseas Civil Service officers and the local senior civil servants expected to fill their roles.
 Promoted thrice between 1993 and 1996, Lam became one of many junior officers who rose swiftly through the ranks.
 Speaking to the Standard in 1995, even he admitted his surprise.

 Lam served as Director of Education for just nine months.
 He was appointed Secretary for the Civil Service by Governor Patten in 1996, the first to be promoted, rather than transferred, into the role.
 While there, he pushed through reforms despite significant opposition from unions.
 He was Secretary for Home Affairs from July 2000 to June 2002.